ZhiweiZhang97/ARSJointModel/README.md

 2. The sentence is part of some gold evidence set.
 3. All other sentences in that same gold evidence set are also identified by the model as evidence sentences.

-We then compute the F1 score over all predicted evidence sentences.
+We then compute the Precision(P), Recall(R), and F1-score(F1) over all predicted evidence sentences.

 Here's a simple [step-by-step](https://github.com/allenai/scifact/blob/master/doc/evaluation.md) example showing how these metrics are calculated.